Heavy Metal Poisoning: Backmasking

-Video
+Music video

-The video of the track was directed by Brian Gibson (alongside the videos for "Mr. Roboto" and "Don't Let It End").
+The music video for the song was directed by Brian Gibson (alongside the videos for "Mr. Roboto" and "Don't Let It End").
 The video has Dr. Righteous performing a sermon on The Dr. Righteous Show with his two henchmen (portrayed by the Panozzo twins) by his side.
 Interspersed is footage of people and members of The Majority for Musical Morality setting fire to guitars and records.
 On Righteous' TV show, Righteous brainwashes a youth who was inflicted with the "evils" of rock and roll which was almost thwarted when Jonathan Chance (played by Tommy Shaw) tried to save the youth only to escape from being arrested by the Majority of Musical Morality.
-While the Tommy Shaw character mimes the guitar solo, it is actually played by James 'J.Y.'
+While the Tommy Shaw character mimes the guitar solo, it is actually played by James "J.Y."
 Young.
 At the end of the clip, Righteous succeeds in "curing" a youth from the "evils" of rock and roll.
-Keyboardist and frontman Dennis DeYoung does not appear in the video - the only Styx video he does not appear in during his tenure with the group.
+Keyboardist and frontman Dennis DeYoung does not appear in the video—the only Styx video he does not appear in during his tenure with the group.

 It is included on the Styx compilation album Rockers.